arnav43/opengl-mini-projects/spiderman-project-2/readme.md

+** UPDATE-
+Added that we can move spiderman left or right using the keyboard controls, added another uniform variable :p have fun !!

 Here I can control the transparency level for the two textures using my keyboard (using uniforms)-

 In the fragment shader-->